Skip to Content

 How to Make Irish Beef Stew

 The first step in making this beef stew recipe is to brown the beef.
-Although a typical Irish recipe would use lard, I chose to use extra virgin olive oil instead.
+Although a typical Irish recipe would use lard, I use 1-2 tablespoons of extra virgin olive oil instead.
 But the choice is up to you.

 Once the beef is browned on all sides, remove it from the pot and set aside.

-Using the same pot, add your onions, carrots, and celery and cook until they start to become tender.
+Using the same pot, add the remaining oil and add your onions, carrots, and celery and cook until they start to become tender.
 This typically takes 5-7 minutes.
 Then add your garlic and continue to saute for one additional minute.

 Now add the beef back to the pot along with the potatoes, broth, red wine and Guinness beer.
-Add in either dried thyme or 3-4 sprigs of fresh thyme if you have it on hand to add more flavor to the Irish beef stew.
+Add in either dried thyme or 2-3 sprigs of fresh thyme if you have it on hand to add more flavor to the Irish beef stew.
+Also add the bay leaf to the mixture.

 Bring the pot to a boil.
 Then reduce heat to a simmer.
 Cover the pot and continue to simmer for 30 minutes or until the beef is tender.

-Serve the Irish Beef Stew with fresh parsley on top and with a side of Irish Soda Bread.
+Serve the Irish Beef Stew with fresh parsley on top and with a side of Irish Soda Bread or Irish Brown Bread.

 Enjoy!
 Mary